TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 15/1 Kings 15.14.md

 ---

-But the high places were not taken away: nevertheless the heart of Asa was perfect with Jehovah all his days.
+But the high places were not taken away: nevertheless the heart of Asa was perfect with Yahweh all his days.